 – Buy a local SIM card when you arrive

 – Only connect via wi-fi and turn off global roaming

 – Just use your phone – under no circumstances in this advisable

-For the purposes of the article, I am going to ignore number six as it is truly not an option, unless you want to take out another mortgage.
+For the purposes of the article, I am going to ignore the last point as it is truly not an option, unless you want to take out another mortgage.

 International roaming travel packs for contracted phone users

 These are a great solution for the traveller who is going to be calling home and using their email and internet a lot.

 As a business owner with a small family I need to call home a lot so it is the best solution for me.
 The major telco companies each offer a slightly different version.
 Here is our take.